Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 Most often, though, marketers write books about what they think are customer problems, instead of asking customers (or slyly listening to them airing their woes).
 Make sure your ebook topic solves a real problem that many people have – and doesn’t solve an imaginary problem that occurs to you as important.

-4. Check out tools like BuzzSumo to find performing content: start with an ebook on a topic that’s trending
+4. Check out BuzzSumo to start with an ebook on a topic that’s trending

 Buzzsumo is a goldmine of a tool for picking ebook topics.
 When you type in a keyword phrase into the tool, it will spit out a whole load of articles in order of the ones most popular on social media – the blog posts that are most retweeted, liked, commented on, and shared.
 In a jiffy, you’ll know if a particular topic related to your keyword is “going viral”.